SS Anne Hutchinson: Sinking

-On 29 October, the HMSAS David Haigh (T 13), a South African navy armed trawler and a harbour tug tried to tow the Anne Hutchinson.
+On 29 October, HMSAS David Haigh, a South African naval armed trawler and a harbour tug tried to tow Anne Hutchinson.
 Due to her partial flooding, the ships were not able to move her.
-With no other ships available to help, explosives were set to break the Anne Hutchinson in two.
+With no other ships available to help, explosives were set to break Anne Hutchinson in two.
 The forward section was towed to Algoa Bay, making port on 1 November.
 The explosives sank the aft section of the ship.
 The forward section was scrapped as it was a total loss.
-The David Haigh crew was able to retrieve confidential papers from the Anne Hutchinson that Captain John Stenlund should have removed before abandoning ship.
+The crew of David Haigh were able to retrieve confidential papers from Anne Hutchinson that the ship's captain should have removed before abandoning ship.